 B. They can see their reflection in the glass and assume it’s another chameleon in their territory.
 This will cause them to become aggressive to it and this will escalate as the reflection does the same – the result is a very stressed chameleon

 Senegal Chameleons Enclosures

 The best enclosure I have seen for chameleons is the Reptarium from Apogee.

-These consist of a strong plastic frame with a strong and machine washable mesh cover which has zip off ends.
+These consist of a strong plastic frame with a strong and machine-washable mesh cover that has zip offends.

 The size of the enclosure should be large enough to allow the chameleon to move freely around to thermo-regulate itself (keep the right temperature).
 A size of 30 x 16 x 16 is a minimum (38G version) but a 30 x 16 x 28 inch one is better (65G version).

 The Cage should have no substrate in the bottom as this can be accidentally eaten by the chameleon as it tries to catch food.